-- 1. Balik Baterya Program in partnership with Philippine Business for Social Progress (PBSP) and Motolite: PLDT donated used lead-acid batteries (ULAB) for recycling.
+- Balik Baterya Program in partnership with Philippine Business for Social Progress (PBSP) and Motolite: PLDT donated used lead-acid batteries (ULAB) for recycling.
 Hazardous waste from batteries is disposed properly while generating funds through the production of new batteries.
-Funds generated in 2012 funded the restoration of 13 hectares of the Montalban-Wawa-Sub-Watersheds and helped build classrooms for Bangkerohan and Nenita Elementary Schools in Northern Samar. - PLDT "TELEpuno" tree-planting project: In partnership with the Department of Environment and Natural Resources (DENR), PBSP, Multi-Sectoral Watershed Management Council, Inc. and the local governments of Infanta and Real, Quezon, a 5-year tree-planting program which aims to plant 80,000 seedlings in the area has been implemented to regenerate the natural ecology of 80 hectares of Infanta-Real Quezon watershed forest reserve.
-The project has benefited at least four people's organizations covering 80 farmers. - 66K M.V.P.
+For 2013, PLDT remains to be the biggest donor with a total of 160 tons of batteries amounting to Php40.03 million, which was used for the construction and repair of four classrooms and 28 LRCs that were given to 31 public schools. - 2.
+PLDT "TELEpuno" tree-planting project: In partnership with the Department of Environment and Natural Resources (DENR), PBSP, Multi-Sectoral Watershed Management Council, Inc. and the local governments of Infanta and Real, Quezon, a 5-year tree-planting program which aims to plant 80,000 seedlings in the area has been implemented to regenerate the natural ecology of 80 hectares of Infanta-Real Quezon watershed forest reserve.
+The project has benefited at least four people's organizations covering 80 farmers. - 3.
+66K M.V.P.
 (Movement for Volunteerism and Partnership) Trees environmental greening project: In time for PLDT Chairman Manuel V. Pangilinan's 66th Birthday, the PLDT 66K M.V.P.
-Trees environmental greening project aimed at planting 66,000 trees for a year up to July 14, 2013, was undertaken.
-The activity was participated in by MVP Group of Companies which covered the areas of Benguet, Pampanga, Bulacan, Marikina, Iloilo, Cebu and Davao. - 4.
-Cebu Hillylands tree-planting project: In partnership with PBSP and the City of Iloilo, the project involved mangrove planting in Iloilo. - 5.
-Earth Day celebration: An eLakad (ecological Lakad) fun walk was staged in coordination with the local government of Makati, the DENR and Earth Day Network Philippines. - 6.
+Trees environmental greening project aimed at planting 66,000 trees was undertaken.
+The activity was participated in by MVP Group of Companies which covered the areas of Benguet, Pampanga, Bulacan, Marikina, Iloilo and Cebu. - 4.
+Cebu Hillylands tree-planting project: PLDT Group employee-volunteers and PBSP community partners have planted more than a million trees in the Cebu Hillylands. - 5.
+Earth Day celebration: An eLakad (ecological Lakad) fun walk was staged in coordination with the local government of Quezon City, the DENR and Earth Day Network Philippines. - 6.
 River Clean-up and Mangrove Reforestation in Iloilo City: The project was carried out in partnership with the City of Iloilo. - 7.
 "Shore it Up: Rescue, Restore, Revive" environmental awareness program: PLDT supported the Metro Pacific Investments Corp.
 (MPIC) in this project which covered environmental stewardship talks, tree-planting, coastal and underwater clean-up and artificial reef placement. - 8.
-The 1st Philippine International River Summit: PLDT was a co-presentor during the event held in Iloilo City, which drew participants from various countries including Canada, Czech Republic, and Indonesia to discuss ways of saving vital waterways from pollution.
+The 1st Philippine International River Summit: PLDT was a co-presentor during the event held in Iloilo City, which drew participants from various countries including Canada, Czech Republic, and Indonesia to discuss ways of saving vital waterways from pollution. - 9.
+North Luzon Expressway Flowering Program PLDT supported Manila North Tollways Corp.
+(MNTC) for its North Luzon Expressway corporate social responsibility programs, specifically the flowering activity comprising of supplying seeds of yellow bouganvilleas, planting and maintaining the plants for three months.